 - Values the way her home looks

-- Will do some research to find the right solution
+- She will research to find the right solution

 - Is receptive to making big purchases online